-If you’ve researched specifications for buying a personal computer (PC) at any point within the 2010s, you’ve likely noticed solid state drives (SSDs), USB 3.1, and HDMI have all become the new standards for highest possible data transfer rates.
-These hardware advancements mainly benefit office and home setups.
+If you’ve been in the market for a new personal computer (PC) at any point within the 2010s, you’ve likely noticed three new tech standards for the highest possible data transfer rates today:

-- What is NVMe?
+- What is NVMe SSD Technology?

-- Is A NVMe SSD Best For You?
+- Is a NVMe SSD Best For You?

-What is NVMe?
+What is NVMe SSD Technology?

 What are the Benefits of NVMe vs. SATA?

-- M.2 SATA III SSD
+- M.2 SATA SSD

 - 2.5 inch SATA SSD for laptops

-- 3.5 inch SATA HDD
+- 3.5 inch SATA HDD for desktops

-Is A NVMe SSD Best For You?
+Is a NVMe SSD Best For You?

 NVMe Web Hosting